mundodisco8/kicadCD/README.md

 ```

 Use the `increment` command to increment the version number of a published orb, or `promote` to promote a dev Orb to production.

-## To Do

-- Add BoM generation to the Orb, the scripts are already in place.